Notice on availability

 If so, the National Institute of Justice (NIJ) would like to help you explore science in criminal justice and public safety through conference scholarships!

-To enhance diversity in the field of criminal justice, NIJ will support 15 American Indian and Alaska Native students to attend criminal justice-related conferences.
+To enhance diversity in the field of criminal justice, NIJ supports 15 American Indian and Alaska Native students to attend criminal justice-related conferences.
 Students will explore how their educational backgrounds apply to issues of crime and justice.
 They will meet researchers and practitioners engaged in similar work.
 Conferences will expose students to innovative and evidence-based scientific and technological solutions to justice issues.

 Funding and Logistics

 Funding will cover the costs of conference registration, round-trip airfare, lodging, ground transportation, baggage, meals, and incidental expenses.
-Scholarship recipients are expected to attend the entirety of the conference.
+Scholarship recipients are expected to attend the entirety of the .conference.

 Conference scholarships will be available to individuals who: